I know what it’s like to be stuck on the blues. If you’re an intermediate skier longing to tackle something more exciting, you probably do too!

 Obviously there’s going to be a little rotation, but the goal is to spend less time with your body and skis pointed across the slope.
 Eventually you’ll learn to let your torso and hips rotate so that your skis can turn while your upper body stays stable and pointed almost straight downhill.

 Worried about speed getting out of control?
 Scroll back up and re-read “Lean forward from your ankles.”
 The two tips work together nicely.

-Hold your poles up and in front of your body.
+Hold poles up and out in front.